 For which the speech of England has no name—

 [William Cullen Bryant, from "The Prairies"]

-Prairie dog for the burrowing rodent of the American grasslands, is attested from 1774; prairie schooner "immigrant's wagon" is from 1841.
+Prairie dog for the burrowing rodent of the American grasslands, is attested from 1774, so called for its cry, which is like the barking of a dog; prairie schooner "covered wagon used by emigrants in freighting on the prairies and Great Plains before the construction of transcontinental railroads" is from 1841.
 Illinois has been the Prairie State at least since 1861.
 In Latin, Neptunia prata was poetic for "the sea."